j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 The 2020 version says basically the same, but avoids the term "servant-leader": *"Scrum Masters are true leaders who serve the Scrum Team and the larger organization."*

 In "[Words that changed in Scrum Guide 2020 update](https://www.scrum.org/resources/blog/words-changed-scrum-guide-2020-update)" Dave West explains this change:
-*"The 2017 guide used the term “Servant Leadership” to describe the style of leadership that serves Scrum Teams well.
+>The 2017 guide used the term “Servant Leadership” to describe the style of leadership that serves Scrum Teams well.
 This idea is still valid, however, the 2020 Scrum Guide places more emphasis on leadership, removing the potential misinterpretation that Scrum Masters are servants first and leaders second.
-Understanding the idea of servant leadership is still valuable when using Scrum."*
+Understanding the idea of servant leadership is still valuable when using Scrum.

 ## Effectiveness through practices or the environment?

-The 2017 version links the value created by the Scrum Team to the interactions with those outside the team: *"The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
-The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team."*
+The 2017 version links the value created by the Scrum Team to the interactions with those outside the team:
+> The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
+The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

-The 2020 version does not mention this at all and links the team's effectiveness to its practices: *"The Scrum Master is accountable for the Scrum Team’s effectiveness.
-They do this by enabling the Scrum Team to improve its practices, within the Scrum framework."*
+The 2020 version does not mention this at all and links the team's effectiveness to its practices:
+> The Scrum Master is accountable for the Scrum Team’s effectiveness.
+They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.

-## How to serve others and in what order?
+## How to serve others

 In the 2017 version the three lists of how a Scrum Master serves others, is in the order: Product Owner, Development Team, Organization.